Lauren Nowacki8-Minute Read

 While appliance failure is inevitable with age, there are steps you can take to help prolong its life or at least help it reach its golden years.

 Just how long your appliance will last will depend on how well you take care of it, how much you use it, and the brand, make and model you choose.
+Many homeowners take the lifespan of appliances, as well as the cost of gas vs. electric, into account when making their purchase.
 While you’ll need to consider all these factors, there’s an average amount of years each home appliance lasts.

 Here’s how long you can expect these common home appliances to last before needing to be replaced.